What is Rebanking or Knocking of a Watch Movement?

 The balance wheel swings to the left and the right.
 Halfway, the impulse pin enters and leaves the horn of the pallets.

-The number of degrees that the impulse pin rotates in one beat is the amplitude of a watch.
+The number of degrees of rotation of one beat is called the Amplitude.
 The amplitude of a modern watch should be between 275 and 315 degrees.
 For a vintage watch, an amplitude of 250 to 300 degrees is acceptable.

 So, a strong amplitude is important, but a balance wheel can only rotate so much.
 At one point, the impulse pin will travel so far that it’ll knock against the outside of the horn of the pallets.